cybertec-postgresql/pgwatch2/docs/docker_installation.rst

 * Some built-in metrics like "cpu_load" and others, that gather privileged or OS statistics, require installing *helper functions*
   (looking like `that <https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/metrics/00_helpers/get_load_average/9.1/metric.sql>`_, so it might be normal to see some blank panels or fetching errors in the logs.
-On how to prepare databases for monitored see the :ref:`Monitoring preparations <monitoring_preparations>` chapter.
+On how to prepare databases for monitored see the :ref:`Monitoring preparations <preparing_databases>` chapter.

 * For effective graphing you want to familiarize yourself with the query language of the database systems that was selected for metrics storage.
 Some tips to get going:

   * For InfluxQL -  the non_negative_derivative() function is very handy as Postgres statistics are mostly evergrowing counters and one needs to calculate so called *deltas* to show change.
-Documentation `here <https://docs.influxdata.com/influxdb/latest/query_language/functions/#non-negative-derivative>`_.
+Documentation `here <https://docs.influxdata.com/influxdb/latest/query_language/functions/#non-negative-derivative>`__.

   * For PostgreSQL / TimescaleDB - some knowledge of `Window functions <https://www.postgresql.org/docs/current/tutorial-window.html>`_
     is a must if looking at longer periods of data as the statistics could have been reset in the mean time in the database